DSPS: Differentiable Stellar Population Synthesis: Differentiable Stellar Population Synthesis

-In this section, we describe our approach for making differentiable predictions for the SED of a galaxy based on stellar population synthesis.
 One of the foundational concepts of stellar population synthesis is the Simple Stellar Population (SSP), which is defined to be a population of stars that formed simultaneously from a homogeneous gas cloud; by definition, all the stars in an SSP have the same age and metallicity.
-If we define $\lss(\lambda\vert\Mstari, \tage, Z)$ in units of $L_{\odot}{\rm Hz}^{-1}$ to be the luminosity per unit frequency emitted at time $\tage$ after the birth of a single star with initial mass $\Mstari,$ and initial metallicity $Z,$ then we have \beq \\ \lssp(\lambda\vert \tage,Z)\equiv\int\dd\Mstari\imf(\Mstari)\lss(\lambda\vert\Mstari,\tage,Z)\nonumber, \eeq where $\imf$ is the number of stars per unit mass in the SSP, i.e., the initial mass function (IMF); Eq.~\ref{eq:sspdef} is normalized per unit of total stellar mass formed.\footnote{For the sake of brevity, in this section and throughout the paper we assume that the initial mass, $\Mstari,$ and total metallicity, $Z,$ uniquely determine the SED emitted by a star at a time $\tage$ after it is born, when in fact numerous other variables are known to play a significant role, e.g., the rotation speed and chemical abundance pattern.
+If we define $\lss(\lambda\vert\Mstari, \tage, Z)$ in units of $L_{\odot}{\rm Hz}^{-1}$ to be the luminosity per unit frequency emitted at time $\tage$ after the birth of a single star with initial mass $\Mstari,$ and initial metallicity $Z,$ then we have \beq \lssp(\lambda\vert \tage,Z)\equiv\int\dd\Mstari\imf(\Mstari)\lss(\lambda\vert\Mstari,\tage,Z), \eeq where $\imf$ is the number of stars per unit mass in the SSP, i.e., the initial mass function (IMF); Eq.~\ref{eq:sspdef} is normalized per unit of total stellar mass formed.\footnote{For the sake of brevity, in this section and throughout the paper we assume that the initial mass, $\Mstari,$ and total metallicity, $Z,$ uniquely determine the SED emitted by a star at a time $\tage$ after it is born, when in fact numerous other variables are known to play a significant role, e.g., the rotation speed and chemical abundance pattern.
 We furthermore neglect treatment of the effect of stellar binaries on the light emitted by an SSP.
 See \S\ref{subsec:limits} for discussion of how DSPS could be extended to take these effects into account in a differentiable fashion.}